TRAPPIST-1: Stability

 Observed brightness of the TRAPPIST-1 star, showing large variation in brightness.
 The graph displays dips, indicating the transit of exoplanets.
 The planet corresponding to the dips in brightness are plotted below with diamond markers.

 The emission of extreme ultraviolet (XUV) radiation by a star has an important influence on the stability of its planets' atmospheres, their composition and the habitability of their surfaces.
 It can cause the ongoing removal of atmospheres from planets.
 XUV radiation-induced atmospheric escape has been observed on gas giants.
 M dwarfs emit large amounts of XUV radiation; TRAPPIST-1 and the Sun emit about the same amount of XUV radiation (Note: Different sources estimate that TRAPPIST-1 emits as much as the Sun at solar minimum, the same amount or more than the Sun.) and because TRAPPIST-1's planets are much closer to the star than the Sun's, they receive much more intense (Note: The fraction of radiation in the XUV is estimated to range 6-9*10^-4 or 10^-3.51 of the total luminosity.) irradiation.
 TRAPPIST-1 has been emitting radiation for much longer than the Sun.
+All these considerations raise doubts that M dwarf planets can maintain an atmosphere, especially the innermost ones.
 The process of atmospheric escape has been modelled mainly in the context of hydrogen-rich atmospheres and little quantitative research has been done on those of other compositions such as water and CO_{2}.

 TRAPPIST-1 has moderate to high stellar activity, (Note: Stellar activity is the occurrence of luminosity changes, mostly in the X-ray bands, caused by a star's magnetic field.) and this may be another difficulty for the persistence of atmospheres and water on the planets: